AmingAndrei/violence.website/content/species/devils/drive.md

 - The Redliner's blood undergoes a colourimetric shift, typically presenting hues ranging from green to blue, indicating the onset of the Drive state.
 - Hosts acquire the ability to continuously regenerate from any form of physical damage, including otherwise lethal injuries.
 This regenerative capacity is directly fuelled by the host’s blood supply.
 - Sustained Drive activity leads to progressive blood depletion.
 When blood levels fall below a critical threshold, the Drive will automatically deactivate.
 However, this effect can be delayed or reversed by ingesting blood, which replenishes the host’s internal reserves and allows continued Drive function.
 - The Clutch Beetle's extended neurological filaments are capable of generating additional, regenerating mass from its own structure.
 This material may exhibit mechanical or hybridized appearance, yet remains fully organic.
-The mass is composed of shifted-Blackstone, granting it complete invulnerability to any damage not inflicted by other Blackstone-derived substances.
-- Once the Drive ends, all generated mass disintegrates, reverting into red particulate dust consistent with unstable Blackstone matter.
+- Once the Drive ends, all generated mass disintegrates, reverting into red particulate dust.
 This process is irreversible and leaves no physical residue.

 Drive Types